liyunze-coding/coworking-website/src/pages/tutorials/closed-captions.md

 # Closed Captions (OBS Plugin)

 Did you know?
-Captions can greatly improve engagement, as [80% of viewers prefer video subtitles](https://www.kapwing.com/resources/subtitle-statistics/).
+Captions can significantly improve engagement, as [80% of viewers prefer video subtitles](https://www.kapwing.com/resources/subtitle-statistics/).

-Add some captions to your stream to improve accessibility and engagement for your streams!
+Add captions to your stream to improve accessibility and engagement for your streams!

 ---